 How to Teach Adjectives to ESL Students

-Of course, each adjective comes with its own unique nuance that changes the definition slightly—which is what makes adjectives great.
+Of course, each adjective comes with its unique nuance that slightly changes the definition—which makes adjectives great.

 Contents